YoonjungChoi/Project_GenerativeAI/README.md

 # 2. RLHF Reinforcement Learning Human Feedack

-Human Alignment: Helpful, Honest, and Harmless **HHH** RL is consist of Agent, Policy, Action, Rewards
+Human Alignment: Helpful, Honest, and Harmless. **HHH**

+RL is consist of Agent, Policy, Action, Rewards.

 **Collecting a Custom Dataset**

 To collect Training Dataset with Human-in-the-Loop, instruction should clearly descrie the task for the labler.
 Providing these detailed human instructions will increase the likelihood that the responses will be high quality and that all individual humans will carry out the laeling task in a consistent way.
 Using Amazon SageMaker Ground Truth for human annotations.

 ![image](https://github.com/user-attachments/assets/4add3685-64c9-4185-b9bc-511d297e4dfc)